KAI Commuter Loop Line

-KA Commuter line Jatinegara–Bogor or the Jakarta loop line was a commuter rail line in Indonesia, operated by PT Kereta Commuter Indonesia (KCI).
+KAI Commuter Loop Line (also known as Jatinegara–Bogor Line) or the Jakarta loop line was a commuter rail line in Indonesia, operated by PT Kereta Commuter Indonesia (KCI).
 The line connected station in East Jakarta and Bogor station in Bogor, West Java.
 On maps and diagrams, the line was shown using the colour "yellow".
 The Jatinegara–Bogor line was the second busiest line in the KA Commuter system.
 Covering the distance of 69.35 kilometres, it was the longest KA Commuter line, combining the loop-line on Jatinegara–Kampung Bandan–Tanah Abang–Manggarai with Manggarai–Depok–Bogor lines.

 The yellow line, especially the loopline corridor between Jatinegara and Manggarai stations was the main trunk line or feeder for KA Commuter line system.
-It connects to pink line at Kampung Bandan, brown line at Duri, green line at Tanah Abang, and blue line at Jatinegara and Manggarai.
-The line and stations between Manggarai and Bogor were shared with the red line.
-There was a branch line connecting Duri in West Jakarta to Nambo station in Bogor Regency, the intersection is located after Citayam.
+It connects to the Tanjung Priok Line at Kampung Bandan, Tangerang Line at Duri, Rangkasbitung Line at Tanah Abang, and the then-named Cikarang Line at Jatinegara and Manggarai.
+The line and stations between Manggarai and Bogor were shared with the then-named Central Line.
+There was a branch line connecting Duri in West Jakarta to Nambo station in Bogor Regency, the intersection was located after Citayam.